Patient education: HIV and pregnancy (Beyond the Basics)

 Prevention of HIV transmission during breastfeeding in resource-limited settings

-Use of antiretroviral medications in pregnant HIV-infected patients and their infants in resource-rich settings
+Antiretroviral and intrapartum management of pregnant HIV-infected women and their infants in resource-rich settings

-Prenatal evaluation and intrapartum management of the HIV-infected patient in resource-rich settings
+Prenatal evaluation of the HIV-infected woman in resource-rich settings

 The following organizations also provide reliable health information.